-ANY OPINION SHARED ON THIS WEBSITE DOES NOT REFLECT THOSE OF WVLA LOCAL 33/WGMB FOX44, NEXSTAR MEDIA GROUP OR ITS STAFF.
+OPINIONS SHARED ON THIS WEBSITE DO NOT REFLECT THOSE OF NEXSTAR MEDIA GROUP.

-Fresh off the heels of working for a local media startup, I joined the news team at WVLA/WGMB-TV, the Nexstar-operated affiliates for NBC and Fox in Baton Rouge.
+Fresh off the heels of working for a media startup, I joined the news team at WVLA/WGMB-TV, the Nexstar-operated affiliates for NBC and Fox in Baton Rouge, LA.

 Baton Rouge Responds to Alton Sterling